 Award amount: $4,000 ($3,000 to student, $1,000 to faculty mentor)

-Timeline: Awardees will be notified by the end of Spring 2019 semester.
-The Marcus Fellowship begins in Fall 2020 and extends through Spring 2021.
-Research will primarily take place during the Fall semester.
+Timeline: Awardees will be notified by the end of the spring 2019 semester.
+The Marcus Fellowship begins in fall 2019 and extends through spring 2020.
+Research will primarily take place during the fall semester.

-- Students must be undergraduates who are majors in LCA.
+- Students must be undergraduates who are majors in the College of Liberal & Creative Arts.

-- Students must be enrolled during both the Fall and Spring semesters of the 2019/20 academic year.
+- Students must be enrolled during both the fall and spring semesters of the 2019 – 2020 academic year.

 - The faculty mentor must be a tenured or tenure-track full-time faculty member in the College of Liberal & Creative Arts.